 ABOUT THE JOB

-General duties for Air Quality Specialists in the AMT Unit may include, but are not limited to:
+General duties for Air Quality Specialists in the AMT department may include, but are not limited to:

 - Use of statistical data analysis tools and programs, and advanced graphical packages